Nature Walk – Zone 2

 Kupukupu

-The Kupukupu fern, scientifically known as Nephrolepis cordifolia, is a resilient and indigenous species in Hawaii.
-It is characterized by its erect fronds that stand 1-2 feet tall, with each frond composed of many smaller pinnae.
-This fern is versatile, growing as a terrestrial plant with stolons spreading across the soil or as an epiphytic plant climbing up trees.
-A unique feature of the Kupukupu fern is its underground tubers on the stolons, which serve as a food storage and a means for reproduction, as new ferns will develop from these tubers.
-In Hawaiian culture, the Kupukupu fern holds significant value; it was traditionally used to decorate hula altars, symbolizing a place of learning and sprouting knowledge, as ‘kupu’ means to sprout.
-The fronds are also utilized in lei-making, adding to the cultural heritage of Hawaii.
-When planting Kupukupu, it is recommended to place them in well-drained soil and avoid standing water to prevent yellowing and defoliation.
-This fern not only contributes to the lush greenery of Hawaii’s landscapes but also embodies the spirit of growth and resilience intrinsic to the islands’ flora.
+A unique feature of the Kupukupu fern is its underground tubers on the stolons, which serve as food storage and a means for reproduction, allowing new ferns to develop from these tubers.
+In Hawaiian culture, the Kupukupu fern holds significant value.
+It was traditionally used to decorate hula altars, symbolizing a place of learning and sprouting knowledge, as kupu means “to sprout.”
+The fronds are also utilized in lei-making, adding to Hawaii’s rich cultural heritage.

 Kokiokeokeo